The mining, transport, and burning of coal kills people. The world is moving on from this dangerous dirty fuel.

 Dust from coal mines, trains and ports infiltrates the lungs of coal workers causing respiratory diseases such as black lung.
-Coal dust pollutes the air of local communities, where higher rates of heart and lung disease, high blood pressure and kidney disease have been found compared to people living other areas.
-In Australia, ‘black lung’ disease has recently re-emerged among miners, with at least nineteen workers identified with the debilitating condition.
+Coal dust pollutes the air of local communities, where higher rates of heart and lung disease, high blood pressure and kidney disease have been found compared to people living other areas6.
+In Australia, ‘black lung’ disease7 has recently re-emerged among miners, with at least nineteen workers identified with the debilitating condition.8

-Coal-fired power stations emit sulphur dioxide, nitrogen dioxides, mercury and particulates which enter the bloodstream and contribute to asthma, lung cancer, heart disease and strokes.
+Coal-fired power stations emit sulphur dioxide, nitrogen dioxides, mercury and particulates which enter the bloodstream and contribute to asthma, lung cancer, heart disease and strokes9.

 Globally, the coal industry still regularly records mining accidents and fatalities.
 Adani coal companies have claimed serious injuries and deaths in India.
-Last year 21 workers suffered horrendous burns at Adani’s coal-fired power station in Gujarat when a hot water pipe burst, seven of whom later died from their injuries.
+In 2016, 21 workers suffered horrendous burns at Adani’s coal-fired power station in Gujarat when a hot water pipe burst, seven of whom later died from their injuries.10

 Coal is not safe.
 It is killing workers, communities, and our planet.
 Meanwhile, the world is moving beyond coal as countries transition to safer, healthier, and now cheaper ways of making renewable electricity from the sun and wind.